Skip to content

 Consumer tax software, including TurboTax, H&R Block, TaxAct, FreeTaxUSA, and Cash App Taxes, is subject to the FTC's Gramm-Leach-Bliley Act (GLBA) Safeguards Rule, which requires financial institutions to implement appropriate safeguards for customer financial data.
 These platforms generally offer solid baseline protections: AES-256 encryption, TLS 1.3, optional MFA, and biometric authentication on mobile apps.

 The documented risk with consumer platforms is data monetization.
 In 2023, the Senate Finance Committee investigation found that TurboTax, H&R Block, and TaxAct had shared sensitive taxpayer data — including income information and filing status — with Meta and Google through tracking pixels embedded in their web interfaces.
-The IRS prohibits using taxpayer data for non-tax purposes under 26 U.S.C. § 7216, but the platforms argued that anonymized behavioral data did not constitute taxpayer data.
-Following congressional and FTC scrutiny, several providers removed advertising tracking from their tax filing flows — but third-party data sharing remains a live concern in the consumer tax software field.
+The IRS prohibits using taxpayer data for non-tax purposes under 26 U.S.C. § 7216, but the platforms argued that anonymized behavioral data did not constitute taxpayer data under that definition.
+Following congressional and FTC scrutiny, several providers removed advertising tracking from their tax filing flows — but third-party data sharing remains a live concern in the consumer tax software space.

 Professional Tax Software